pivorodrigues/devopstips/acsa.md

 **Amazon Aurora**

 - 2 copies of your data is contained in each availability zone, with minimum of 3 availability zones.
-6 copies of your data
+6 copies of your data.

-- You can share Aurora Snapshots with other AWS accounts
+- You can share Aurora Snapshots with other AWS accounts.

-- 2 types of replicas available.
-Aurora Replicas and MySQL replicas.
-Automated failover is only available with Aurora Replicas
+- 3 types of replicas available.
+Aurora replicas, MySQL replicas and PostgresSQL replicas.
+Automated failover is only available with Aurora Replicas.

 - Aurora has automated backups turned on by default.
 You can also take snapshots with Aurora.
-You can share these snapshots with other AWS accounts
+You can share these snapshots with other AWS accounts.

+- Use Aurora Serverless if you want a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.

 <p align="center"><img src="images/aws-replicas-comparison.png" width="750px"></p>